 Across diverse social justice movements there is general agreement that fundamental and systemic changes are needed.
 But there remains critical questions and ambiguities about how movements, from climate justice and abolition to economic democracy and solidarity economies, might create new and better systems that reflect an ethos of justice and prioritizes a sustainable planet.

-Maroon University will feature renowned speakers, scholars, and practitioners, as well as facilitated conversations with organizers, and time for deep engagement, dialogue and reflection.
-Last year’s speakers included: Naomi Klein, Mariame Kaba and Robin D. G. Kelley, Derecka Purnell, Kali Akuno, Jessica Gordon Nembhard, and others.
+Maroon University features renowned speakers, scholars, and practitioners, as well as facilitated conversations with organizers, and time for deep engagement, dialogue and reflection.
+Past speakers include: Naomi Klein, Mariame Kaba, Robin D. G. Kelley, Derecka Purnell, Kali Akuno, and Jessica Gordon Nembhard.

 The Center for Third World Organizing is the official partner of Maroon University.